Listen to an audio file of this tool.

 - Stay engaged.
 Be ready to talk when your teen is eager.
 It can feel like their willingness to talk comes at the most inopportune moments.
 Remember that these are precious windows of opportunity for you to learn about what’s going on in their lives and offer support.

 - Engage in further practice.
-If your teen articulates struggles, how can you create additional plans to help them feel supported?
+If your teen shares struggles, explore how you can create additional plans to help them feel supported.